BLIND YET SEEING THE LIGHT! The Story Of My Life And Ministry.

 We don't have any children, but, I guess, in one way, we do.
 We have our crazy parrot, Jacksie.
 He is named after Jackie and Patsie Bayne, hence, the name, Jacksie.
 He's an African-gray parrot, about 13 inches long.
 He is pastel gray with a firey red tail.
 What does he say?
 Oh, about any thing that Pegg says.
 He's real spoiled, doesn't have to talk except baby-talk, and will probably never reach the thousand or more word vocabulary which they are supposed to have.
 A few minutes ago, he informed us, "I want to go out doors."
 That means, that he wants to be covered up so he can take a knap.
 He usually does that about every afternoon for a couple of hours.
 Isn't that the _life? or what?
 As the young folks say now, "go figure!"
 Jacksie was born in 1992 on Tax day!
 He's aggravating as the devil sometimes, but, he's really a lot of good company.
 Most kids want their parents to buy them video games, pc's, cell phones, and cars.
 I guess, if we can get by with a $5 jar of parrot food and a $5 toy, we're doing all right.

 I referred to Jackie and Patsie Bayne.
 They are wonderful Christians, living in the Fort Mill, South Carolina area.
 His story is an amazing one in itself.
 He is one of our Vietnam vets who should be honored as our heroes.
 Defending our country as a dog-handler searching for enemy land mines, not only was he severely injured, he was pronounced dead three times. but, he still lives today as a testimony of God's miraculous power.
 Jackie is still disabled, of course, but, thank God, he is alive.
 During one of his hospital stays, Patsie, who had heard a lot about his story, came to see him. but, something happened. when she left the room, she took his heart with her. she has made him a wonderful mate.
-Heaven's biggest and best awaits those such as these Jesus gems of the faith, who have given unsacrificially of themselves to make a difference in the life of another. they provided the finances for me to get Jacksie.
-Everytime we play with him, hear him talk, or mention his name, we think of them.
+Heaven's biggest and best awaits those such as these Jesus gems of the faith, who have given unsacrificially of themselves to make a difference in the life of another.

 Both of my mother's and father's parents are dead.
 Her sister, Dianne, and her brother Fred, too, have passed.
 Because I was born when my parents were quite young, I had the honor of having my grandparents and enjoying a wonderful relationship with them for many years.
 If someone happened to be looking for me and couldn't find me at home, there were usually two other choices, at the one of the which, they were sure to find me.
 How beautiful heaven will be, when we all get together again!
 Granny and Grandpa Beam were precious to me.
 Oh, that he could see me in the ministry now and witness the accomplishments that our Lord has allowed me to do and be a part of!
 Grandpa Broome passed away some years ago, around Christmas time.
 Grandma Broome passed away in July of 2007.
 Pop has four other brothers, Tommy, Bubby, Roger, and Rick, who was unfortunately killed in a work related accident in March of 2012.
 Peggy's parents are no longer with us in this life, but, we have the glorious hope of seeing them one day.
 Her Daddy died of a massive heart attack when he was only ABOUT 49 years old.
 Her mother, Mary, lived for some time longer, dying in 2002, at the age of 81.
 She and I had lots of time to sit and talk while everyone else was busy doing other things.
 I really miss those times, now.